yoshi-1224/CTF-practices/Off_By_One.md

 -------------1--------------

-We can go to the root directory and from there execute ```obo```.
+We can go up to the root directory, make a python file with identical name and from there execute ```obo```.
 It is important to know that ```set_password.py``` is called relative to the program.
-Say we make a python file in the home directory with identical name but has the following content
+Say we make a python file in the root directory with identical name but has the following content

 ```
 print open("cat /home/obo/flag.txt").read()
 ```
-Then this would be the file executed by the program.
+then this would be the file executed by the program.
 So, in the root directory, enter the following in the command line
 ```
 python -c 'print "abcdefg123456789\n\x01" ' | /home/obo/obo
 ```
-Note that we have get to execute the program this way using Python because we want to pass integer (or hex) 1, not 1 as ASCII character.
+Note that we have to execute the program this way using Python because we want to pass integer (or hex) 1, not 1 as ASCII character.

 -------------2--------------